 I have only scratched the surface of what is available to do, see and eat during a Whistler summer.
 The 10 listed here are my favourites, but there is so much more that I do and want to do when I go to Whistler.
 I guess more blogs will have to follow!

 Many of these activities are accessible along the Valley Trail.
-This trail is a car-free and paved trail that connects all of Whistler.
+This paved trail is a car-free and connects all of Whistler.
 It is 40 km long and during the Whistler summer, you can find people walking, running, cycling, or rollerblading on it.
 My favourite is to bike on the trail.
 There are several spots in the Village where you can rent a bike.
 There is also excellent public transportation and taxis available.

 I hope that one day you can enjoy a Whistler summer!
 If you have already been, what is your favourite thing to do?